OKyne1/ot_genome_project/2_annotation_scripts/domain_annotation/README.md

 Investigation of the products for existing entries (8 genomes) showed that overwriting anks would cause no errors.
 However, overwriting tprs would cause loss of 9 legitimate **traG** proteins and also 8 legitimate **bamD**.
 Consequently, when overwriting tpr information, entries with gene names of traG or bamD are excluded.
 Those with product, but not gene name are just overwritten and they were not legitimate cases (of traG and there were none for bamD).

 Other things overwritten in tprs; "**SycD/LcrH family type III secretion system chaperone**" and **pilW** proteins.
-There seems to be extremely weak evidence for these entries.
+There seems to be extremely weak evidence for these entries and thus it is reasonable to overwrite.

-### Other annotations
-Currently this work hasn't tried to detect/check annotations which aren't detected by hmmer.
-This may be a limitation and could be worth investigating.

 ## Current code limitations
 Only processes tprs or anks, if additional domains are desired the hmmer file will need to be added to the hmm_files directory and script 3 and 4 will need to be modified to take/process additional domains.
 This needs to consider what to overwrite and whether to include the number of repeats.

+We have also not investigated things annotated as tprs or anks that aren't detected by bakta.
+This may be worth investigating in the furture, but is unlikely to cause any major problems.